jjbailey/sentinal/README.md

 sentinal can ingest and process logs, rotate them on demand or when they reach a specified size, and optionally post-process logs after rotation.
 For logfile processing, replace the application's logfile with a FIFO, and set sentinal to read from it.

+The following examples show the per-section stanza only; a complete INI file still needs a `[global]` section.
+If the writer process must keep the FIFO open across sentinal restarts, use `sentinalpipe` with the same INI file.
+See `README.d/README.fifo` for details.

 ```mermaid
 sequenceDiagram